 - Scripts can be submitted in English, Scots or Scottish Gaelic.
-If submitting a Gaelic script, please fill in the submission form in English and tick the relevant box to indicate that your play is written in Gaelic, so that we can process your script more swiftly.
+If submitting a Gaelic script, we would be grateful if you could fill in the submission form in English and tick the relevant box to indicate that your play is written in Gaelic, so that we can process your script more swiftly.

 - We are only able to accept plays written for the stage.
-We will not accept radio plays, television dramas, screenplays, novels, short stories or poems.
 We are also unable to accept extracts or incomplete drafts of plays.

-- We are able only to accept one play per writer at any one time.
+- We can accept a maximum of two scripts from any writer in one calendar year.
 Once we have accepted and are reading your script, please do not submit any further scripts until you have received our response.
-We aim to keep turnaround on a script to a maximum of three months.
-We can accept a maximum of two scripts from any writer in one calendar year.

 - You may submit any script once only.
 We cannot accept a script we have already read, regardless of redevelopment or changes.